Melissamij/nomade-dreamer-blog/_drafts/4-days-in-sumba.md

 **Pantai Kerewei Sumba Barat:** Sunset spot, pack a pic-nic and go enjoy the view. ( Take your trash with you ;) ).

-Sunsets and sunrise is Sumba are something else...
+Sunsets and sunrise is Sumba are something else…

 **![](/uploads/img-0867-1.jpg){: .-image width="2268" height="4032"}![](/uploads/img-0864.jpg){: .-image width="2268" height="4032"}**